 While it is apparent how renters will benefit from renters insurance, it can be less obvious why it is beneficial to the landlord.
-The reality is that landlords will also be provided with added security when their tenants purchase renters insurance.
-In fact, the benefits are so great that many landlords are now requiring renters insurance (note: requiring renters insurance is not legal in every location, check with local laws and regulations before implementing a requirement).
+The reality is landlords will also be provided with added security when their tenants purchase renters insurance.
+In fact, the benefits are so great many landlords are now requiring renters insurance (note: requiring renters insurance is not legal in every location, check with local laws and regulations before implementing a requirement).

 How will you benefit from your tenants purchasing renters insurance?
 Read on to find out the top benefits of renters insurance for landlords.